Non-Negative Matrix Factorization for 2D-XAS Images of Lithium Ion Batteries: Abstract

 \section{Abstract}

-Lithium ion batteries are used in a wide range of fields such as mobile devices, electric vehicles, and energy storage systems for renewable energy.
-Because high power output and rapid charging are required for progress in such applications, there is a demand for the performance rate to be increased.
-Lithium ion batteries experience a spatially non-uniform reaction during charging and discharging.
-The consequent non-uniform spatial domain structure and its physical properties are not completely understood.
-In this paper, we develop a machine learning method that automatically extracts spatial domains with different absorption spectra profiles from Co K-edge two-dimensional X-ray absorption spectroscopy (2D-XAS) images of lithium ion batteries.
-The method decomposes the 2D-XAS data into spatial domains and their corresponding absorption spectra by using modified orthogonal non-negative matrix factorization and removal of the common background signal.
-From the spectral decomposition of the obtained absorption spectra, we confirmed the transition-energy shift of the main peak as evidence for a change in the state of charge, and also found spectral changes due to orbital hybridization in the decomposed spectral components.
+Lithium-ion secondary batteries have been used in a wide variety of purposes, such as for powering mobile devices and electric vehicles, but their performance should be improved.
+One of the factors that limits their performance is the non-uniformity of the chemical reaction in the process of charging and discharging.
+Many attempts have been made to elucidate the mechanism behind this reaction non-uniformity.
+In this paper, to detect non-uniformity in various physical properties from Co K-edge two-dimensional X-ray absorption spectroscopy (2D-XAS) images of lithium ion batteries, we propose a method that consists of one-sided orthogonal non-negative matrix factorization in combination with removal of the reference signal.
+The difference between X-ray absorption spectra acquired at different positions in the battery is very small.
+However, even in such a situation, our method can decompose the 2D-XAS data into different spatial domains and their corresponding absorption spectra.
+From the spectral decomposition of the obtained absorption spectra, we confirmed a transition-energy shift of the main peak as evidence for a change in the state of charge and also found spectral changes due to orbital hybridization in the decomposed spectral components.